auxiliarywits/auxiliarywits.github.io/about.md

 Hello there!<br/>
 This is a blog for my personal writings, mostly reworking of my Twitter thread and notes.<br/>
 <br/>
-This is my attempt to articulate my observations and rough, half-baked analysis into something readable.
-Writing is harder than I expected, therefore my posts are disjointed rambling and decidedly incomplete. <br/>
+This is my attempt to articulate my observations and rough half-baked analysis into something readable.
+My posts are disjointed rambling and decidedly incomplete because writing is so hard. <br/>
 <br/>
 If you're a friend of mine from Twitter, welcome.
-Basically my talking point is more or less the same with my tweets but it will be more elaborated.<br/>
+My talking point will be similar with my tweets with more elaboration.<br/>
 Cheers!<br/>